Paul Taylor, giant of modern dance, dead at 88 in New York

 NEW YORK (AP) — Paul Taylor, a towering figure in American modern dance who, in a career that spanned more than six decades, created a vast body of work that reflected both the giddy highs and the depraved lows of the human condition, has died.
 He was 88.

 Spokeswoman Lisa Labrado told The Associated Press that Taylor died Wednesday at Beth Israel Medical Center in Manhattan.
-The cause of death was not immediately available, but Labrado said Taylor was in hospice care.
+Labrado said Taylor was in hospice care and died of renal failure.

 Taylor kept working well into his 80s, venturing into his company's Manhattan studios from his Long Island home to choreograph two new pieces a year, and 147 in all.